coredgeio/cloudorbiter-aws-marketplace/README.md

 2. At least one public subnet in your cluster VPC
 3. Storage Class configured (gp2/gp3/or any other)
 4. AWS Load Balancer Controller configured
-5. Bidirectional Ports 443, 6443, 8030, 8040 open in EKS nodepool secgrp
+5. Bidirectional Ports 443, 6443, 8030, 8040 open publicly from LB
-8. Single TLS/SSL cert for Clour Orbiter public endpoint
+6. Single TLS/SSL cert for Clour Orbiter public endpoint
-9. Domain URLs for public endpoint
+7. Domain URLs for public endpoint
-10. Github Access Token for cluster-manager service
+8. Github Access Token for cluster-manager service

 ## Installation